Building a PC: Most Expensive Computer Parts?

 But, we can break GPUs up into two kinds.

-There are onboard GPUs that are physically part of the motherboard, and there are discrete graphics cards that are independent components that can be purchased individually and swapped in and out of computer systems.
+There are onboard GPUs that are physically part of the motherboard, and there are removable graphics cards that are independent components that can be purchased individually and swapped in and out of computer systems.

 So, every computer needs a GPU, but not every computer needs a graphics card.